tayeblagha/Carpool-Ride-Share-Web-App/README.md

 # Laravel Backend

-1. Clone the repo and `cd` into it
 1. `composer install`
 1. Rename or copy `.env.example` file to `.env`
 1. Set your `(TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, TWILIO_NUMBER, TWILIO_FROM)` in your `.env` file.
 You can get an API key [here](https://www.twilio.com).